iosphere/ISHPermissionKit/README.md

 `ISHPermissionState`.
 If the system state is unavailable or is similar to `kCLAuthorizationStatusNotDetermined` then this method should return `internalPermissionState`.
-You should try to map system provided states to `ISHPermissionState` without resorting the `internalPermissionState` as much as possible.
+You should try to map system provided states to `ISHPermissionState` without resorting to the `internalPermissionState` as much as possible.